angrynode/hightorrent/README.md

 If you don't have those dependencies (`just`, `cargo-rdme`), you can setup a temporary development environment with [Nix](https://nixos.org/) by running `nix develop`.

+# Running tests

+From the repository root, run `cargo test`.
+To run advanced tests using rust nightly as used in CI, run `scripts/pre-commit.sh`.
+To run the test verifying that error cases from libtorrent are properly handled (which is normally ignored), run `cargo test -- --ignored`.

 # Possible improvements for v1

 - [x] hand-implement errors to remove snafu dependency